rjinaga/IocServiceStack/docs/index.md

 {
     config.Services((opt) =>
     {
-        /*if namespaces are not specfied, it finds for services in entire assembly irrespective of namespaces.*/ opt.Namespaces = new[] { "BusinessService" };
+        /*if namespaces are not specfied, it finds for services in entire assembly.*/ opt.Namespaces = new[] { "BusinessService" };
         opt.Assemblies = new[] { "BusinessServiceLibrary" };